VU-IVM/DamageScanner/README.md

 **Requirements:** [NumPy](http://www.numpy.org/), [pandas](https://pandas.pydata.org/), [geopandas](http://geopandas.org/), [matplotlib](https://matplotlib.org/), [rasterio](https://github.com/mapbox/rasterio), [tqdm](https://github.com/tqdm/tqdm)

+**Please note:** This package is still in development phase.
+In case of any problems, or if you have any suggestions for improvements, please raise an *issue*.

 ## Background
 This package is (loosely) based on the original DamageScanner, which calculated potential flood damages based on inundation depth and land use using depth-damage curves in the Netherlands.
 The DamageScanner was originally developed for the 'Netherlands Later' project [(Klijn et al., 2007)](https://www.rivm.nl/bibliotheek/digitaaldepot/WL_rapport_Overstromingsrisicos_Nederland.pdf).
 The original land-use classes were based on the Land-Use Scanner in order to evaluate the effect of future land-use change on flood damages.